rlmoser99/ruby_rspec_TOP/contents.md

 output matcher

 ## Stub, Double, Spies Idea for Code:
-Use - Arrange, Act & Assert to show differences
+Use - Arrange, Act & Assert to show differences (like future_learn file)

 Number Game, with solution as a different class?
 Something that sleeps(3) to show test time saving (database lookup)